-A static ip address is an ip address that is not assigned by DHCP.
-A static ip address is an ip address that has been manually setup on that computer.
-DHCP actually knows nothing about an ip address that has been assigned staticly.
-It doesn't even know that ip address has been assigned.
-So it can very easily hand out an ip address via dhcp that is the same as the one that has been assigned statically.
-At the start of this explaination, we said that an ip address needs to be unique.
-When two computers have the same ip address there is an ip address conflict and neither of them can connect to the internet.
+A static IP address is an IP address that is not assigned by DHCP.
+A static IP address is an IP address that has been manually set up on that device.
+DHCP actually knows nothing about an IP address that has been assigned statically.
+It doesn't even know that an IP address has been assigned.
+So it can very easily hand out an IP address via DHCP that is the same as the one that has been assigned statically.
+Remember, an IP address needs to be unique.
+When two computers have the same IP address there is an IP address conflict and neither of them can connect to the internet.

 Let's go back to computer A and computer B. Computer A has the static IP address 192.168.1.2, but it is currently shut down and not on the network.
 Computer B boots onto the network and DHCP then hands it the first available IP address, which it considers to be 192.168.1.2.
 Now, later on, you boot up computer A and it forcefully takes the same IP address that you have assigned it.
 Unfortunately, you now have two devices on your network with the same IP address.
 Even worse, computer B stopped working and you don't know why.